 On this course your child will

-- Use a phonics to support literacy develop
+- Use phonics to support literacy development

 - Develop listening, reading, speaking and writing skills through a variety of classroom activities using games and songs